MadlyFX/VPOS/README.md

 ## Usage/Examples
 Vposlaunch.js is the launch file, and modules are launched from here.
+VPOS is launched with:

+**npm run start**

 Modules should be forked to be enabled, i.e.
 ```javascript
 ///Data logger
 fork(path.join(__dirname, 'dataLogger.js'));